username3029/Azure-ActiveDirectory-Lab/README.md

 5. Set a **DSRM password**
 7. Retained default settings for subsequent options and proceeded to install.

-After the restart, logged in as **ADLAB\Administrator** via Remote Desktop to access the admin account of the domain.

 Verification of Installation:
 Server Manager -> Tools -> Active Directory Users and Computers